imbforge/DistancePlotter/README.md

 - DistancePlotter also digests a folder structure of tab delimited files
 - the folder has to be compressed to a zip archive and can be uploaded via the file upload field
 - !
-Note: as fusion of all input files in the folder may involve a lot of data the process until the plotting area becomes available may take a bit !
+Note: as fusion of all input files in the folder may involve a lot of data to process until the plotting area becomes available may take a bit !

 #### Naming Input file ####